MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 Consider the following when you set the `PARAMETERIZATION` option to FORCED:

 - Forced parameterization, in effect, changes the literal constants in a query to parameters when compiling a query.
 Therefore, the Query Optimizer might choose suboptimal plans for queries.
 In particular, the Query Optimizer is less likely to match the query to an indexed view or an index on a computed column.
 It may also choose suboptimal plans for queries posed on partitioned tables and distributed partitioned views.
-Forced parameterization should not be used for environments that rely heavily on indexed views and indexes on computed columns.
-Generally, the `PARAMETERIZATION FORCED` option should only be used by experienced database administrators after determining that doing this does not adversely affect performance.
+Forced parameterization shouldn't be used for environments that rely heavily on indexed views and indexes on computed columns.
+Generally, the `PARAMETERIZATION FORCED` option should only be used by experienced database administrators after determining that doing this doesn't adversely affect performance.
 - Distributed queries that reference more than one database are eligible for forced parameterization as long as the `PARAMETERIZATION` option is set to `FORCED` in the database whose context the query is running.
 - Setting the `PARAMETERIZATION` option to `FORCED` flushes all query plans from the plan cache of a database, except those that currently are compiling, recompiling, or running.
 Plans for queries that are compiling or running during the setting change are parameterized the next time the query is executed.
 - Setting the `PARAMETERIZATION` option is an online operation that it requires no database-level exclusive locks.